-Once the program achieves candidacy status, NAEYC will work with the program to schedule a site visit by a team of peer reviewers.
+Once a program achieves candidacy status, NAEYC will work with the program to schedule a site visit by a team of peer reviewers.
 The site visit is an essential component in the accreditation of higher education programs.
-It provides for collegial interaction between the visiting Peer Review Team and the professionals associated with the program, along with appropriate administrators of the host institution and other stakeholders.
-In any professional field, accreditation relies on the professional judgments of well-trained peers-in this case, those who understand the context of early childhood degree programs as well as the standards that NAEYC has developed to make accreditation decisions.
+In any professional field, accreditation relies on the professional judgment of well-trained peers-in this case, those who understand the context of early childhood degree programs as well as the standards that NAEYC has developed to make accreditation decisions.

 Peer review is an important element in evaluating whether an early childhood degree program meets NAEYC's Professional Preparation Standards.
-Typically, a team of two to three peer reviewers will be assigned to each institution in the candidacy phase.
+Typically, a team of two to three peer reviewers will be assigned to each site visit.
+(Multiple programs with a total of more than six Key assessments may require a larger review team.)
 One person on the team is assigned the role of chair and is responsible for leading team meetings during the site visit, sending the final written report to NAEYC, and serving as the team's primary contact for communication with NAEYC and the host institution.
 The Peer Review Team's role is to prepare for and conduct the site visit and produce a Peer Review Report (this template is available in the online resource library) for the program and Commission.
-The Peer Review Team members confirm and supplement the information in the program's Self-Study

-Report through interviews with faculty, candidates, administrators and community stakeholders.
+The Peer Review Team members confirm and supplement the information in the program's Self-Study Report through interviews with faculty, candidates, administrators and community stakeholders.
 They will review supporting documents as well as conduct tours of campus facilities and field sites.
 Using the Peer Review Reviewer Worksheet and Rubric (templates available in the online resource library), the team writes a report to the accreditation Commission, using its analysis of the program's Self-Study Report and its experiences during the site visit to document strengths and challenges in relation to the program's alignment to the standards.
 The report represents the consensus of the team.